 A room full of highly intelligent students had given up an evening to learn about public speaking.
 The last thing they expected was a question like that, with a huge picture of Mickey Mouse on my slide.

 Do you think I got their attention, interest and curiosity?

 We opened a brief discussion about who had been to Disney and I then told them a short, relevant and compelling story about my first experience.
 Within moments I then asked them another question which really got them thinking.

-Most audiences are accustomed to presenters sharing information they could easily read for themselves in a fraction of the time.
-Audiences are more discerning than they have ever been and they turn up knowing full well that they will very quickly forget most of what the presenter shared with them.
+Many audiences are accustomed to presenters sharing information they could easily read for themselves.
+Audiences are more discerning than they have ever been.
+Most will turn up knowing full well that they will very quickly forget most of what the presenter shared with them.

 Many presenters set out to ‘inform and engage’ their audience.
-At Mindful Presenter we believe that’s a prerequisite and on its own it’s not enough; we have to work harder.
+At Mindful Presenter we believe that’s a prerequisite and on its own it’s not enough.

-I recently opened a presentation to a group of senior leaders asking them how many of them by a show of hands were nervous about public speaking.
+I recently opened a presentation to a group of senior leaders by asking them how many of them were nervous about public speaking.